Henry3721/multilingual-management-tools/README.md

 # Multilingual Management Tools

-A comprehensive toolkit for managing multilingual content in both APP and H5 projects.
+This is a comprehensive toolkit designed for managing multilingual content, focusing on seamless conversion between multilingual JSON, JS files, and Excel.
+It is ideal for startups and web projects that require efficient translation updates.

 ## Features